-If each one of us works on ourselves, on our physical health, our minds, our behaviours, our attitudes, if each one of us become the best version of ourselves, we will be on the path of improving the world, humanity, everything.
+If each one of us works on ourselves, on our physical health, our minds, our behaviors, our attitudes, if each one of us become the best version of ourselves, we will be on the path of improving the world, humanity, everything.

 This is getting deep, but for me thinking this way really worked.
 To better the world we all just need to better ourselves, right?

 So, for me, this journey was not just about a weight loss journey.
-It was a journey of becoming healthier, happier and loving myself and others.
+It was a journey of becoming healthier, happier, and loving myself and others.

 Let me give you a practical example of how it all interconnected in my mind:

 I have also stopped eating meat, at first thinking only of health reasons, but then also because I respect animals and the environment (the meat industry is one of the most pollutive industries there is), so what I was doing for me, I was also doing for something bigger.